JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 - Has vastly improved readability
 - Receives improved error messages
   - Raises a `(MatchError)` instead of a `(FunctionClauseError)`
-  - The line number in the stacktrace is accurate
+    - `MatchError` points to the line where the match failed
-    - `MatchError` points to exactly the line where the match failed. `FunctionClauseError` always points to the first function/callback's line number
+    - `FunctionClauseError`, in contrast, always points to the first function's line number
-  - It's easier to figure out what assign is missing (Drop an `IO.inspect` on the assigns before the pattern match in the function body)
+  - It's easier to figure out what assign(s) are missing (Drop an `IO.inspect` on the assigns before the pattern match in the function body)

-Re-writing the above example to follow the rules laid out above, how much easier is it now to spot the Facebook code path?
+Re-writing the above example to follow the rules laid out above, it is much easier to spot the Facebook code path:

 ```elixir
 def handle_event("validate", %{"authorization_provider" => "yubikey"} = params, socket) do